-asked the Secretary of State for Energy if he is considering making any changes in the membership of the board of the CEGB.
+asked the Secretary of State for Energy when he expects to announce the appointment of the chairman of the Central Electricity Generating Board.

 I have written to Mr. England expressing my appreciation of his long and distinguished service to the electricity supply industry.
 I have decided, however, that it is time for a change.
 I hope to announce the appointment of a new chairman fairly shortly.